Tax Planning Pages

 Let's look at 11 simple things not to do when it comes to taxes.

-• Claiming a dependent (for example, one born during the tax year) without an SSN: The IRS will disallow your dependent and any related dependent deductions or credits, re-compute your tax, and either send you a lower-than expected refund or a tax bill.
-For 2021 Returns, if you need to file your previous return, see important information about the advance payments of the Child Tax Credit.
+• Claiming a dependent without an SSN or one you are not qualified to claim: The IRS will disallow your dependent and any related dependent deductions or credits, re-compute your tax, and either send you a lower-than expected refund or a tax bill if you wrongly claim a dependent.
+If you recently had a baby, make sure the child has a Social Security Number prior to filing.
+See details on wrongly claimed dependents.

 • Entering incorrect information: SSN, date of birth, or other personal information entered incorrectly may result in an IRS rejection and/or delay the time you receive your tax refund, especially if you enter incorrect bank direct deposit information or mailing address.
 If you are not sure about the information you entered, ask a person you trust to review your return.